-Block and Tackle.
 There are lots of variants on block and tackle.
 They use multiple pulleys (and lots of rope).
 They make it possible to lift heavier things.
 If you have two pulleys, it takes half as much work to lift something.
 With four pulleys, it’s one quarter the work.
 For the simple version, anchor a pulley.
 Tie the rope to the bottom of it.
 Run the rope down around pulley #2, then up around pulley #1.
 Pull down to lift the load up.

-Then tie a pulley at the top.
-Put a rope over the pulley, with one end hanging down (to pull on) and tie to the other end to your bucket.
-When you pull down on the rope, the bucket goes up.
+Then tie a pulley at the top of the track.
+Put a rope over the pulley.
+Tie one end of it to you load, and leave the other end hanging down.
+When you pull down on the rope, the bucket goes up the cord.
 This is the hardest pulley system to set up and make work well.
 For extra challenge: if the basket is heavy enough, then when the child lets go of the rope, the basket slides back down to the bottom of the track ready to be loaded.
 It takes a lot of tinkering to get that to work just right.
 If it’s not heavy enough, the kid on the ground may need to pull the basket back to the bottom by hand.

 We used one of these pulley systems on Halloween 2020 to provide socially distanced candy delivery to trick or treaters.
 We were standing up on the balcony, and could clip an item on a pulley and send it down to the child, then pull on the rope to bring it back up.

 Send a load back and forth along the track.
 Requires two pulleys.
 Attach pulleys to anchor points.
 Take a rope and wrap it around both pulleys, then tie it, making one big loop.
-Clip things on with clothespins, or tie a basket or other container onto it.
+Clip things on with clothespins, or tie a bag, basket or other container onto it.
 Then you pull on one side or the other to bring the basket from one end to the other.
 Challenge: The rope must be perfectly taut for this to work!
 If it sags, it falls off of the pulleys.
-(And if it’s really tight, it’s hard for kids to get it moving.)
+(And if it’s really tight, it’s hard for the kids to get it moving.)